Kim Đồng: Kim Đồng's image in real life

 Talking about Kim Đồng, he is the image of a Nùng teenager wearing indigo clothes, wearing an indigo beret on his head, carrying a fishing rod on his shoulder, holding a bird cage in one hand, and a small starling in it (or the little starling perched on his hand).
 Those are real items of Kim Đồng, but they are not just objects, but figuratively speaking, they are "props" for Kim Đồng to delivering secret letters.

 Nà Mạ village has Lenin stream flowing through, there are many fish such as Liềng fish, Pất fish, Dầm xanh fish.
 Kim Đồng used to go fishing there and brought the fish home, but many times Kim Đồng has faked fishing.
 When he was on guard duty, Kim Đồng had already hooked a fish on the hook, then he released the hook.
 Sitting on the bank, Kim Đồng looked around, if he saw suspicious people and phenomena, Kim Đồng snatched the fish and shouted with joy to alert his comrades.
 Receiving his "signal", that information is quickly transmitted through the "line" of the National Salvation Children's Team members (the first name of Ho Chi Minh Young Pioneer Organization).
 The people in the meeting quickly destroyed documents, found a way to cope, or escaped to the forest.
 Kim Đồng's bamboo rod was "crafted" very well, at the base and top of the fishing rod were removable hollow bamboo sticks, to stuff secret letters, the birdcage also has places where letters can be hidden.
-These "props" are mainly to make the suspects think that Kim Đồng is trapping birds, not thinking that he is on a mission delivering secret letters and documents.
-The birdcage and the small starling are also "props" for Kim Đồng to escape in unexpected dangerous situations: He opened the cage door for the starling to fly away and scolded the French soldiers so that his comrades could avoid.
-Kim Đồng's beret had 2 inner linings where letters and documents are sealed with high security.
+These "props" were to make the suspects think that Kim Đồng is trapping birds, not thinking that he is on a mission delivering secret letters and documents.
+The birdcage and the small starling were also "props" for Kim Đồng to escape in unexpected dangerous situations: He opened the cage door for the starling to fly away and scolded the French soldiers so that his comrades could avoid.
+Kim Đồng's beret had two inner linings where letters and documents were sealed with high security.